cs1302uga/cs1302-ce10/README.md

    * What do the arrows in the UML diagram represent?
    * How many private methods and private instance variables exist across all classes?
-   * How many protected methods and private instance variables exist across all classes?
+   * How many protected methods and protected instance variables exist across all classes?
    * Describe any inheritance relationships you see in the diagram.

    ![1302 Mock eLC UML](res/ce10-MockELC.png)